Sadio Mané: Community and philanthropy

 In 2019, Mané donated £250,000 ($; €) to build a school in his home town of Bambali, Senegal.
 In March 2020, Mané donated £41,000 ($; €) to the national committee fighting COVID-19 in Senegal.
 In 2021, he donated £500,000 ($; €) towards the construction of a hospital in Bambali.
-In addition, he has also financed the building of a school, petrol station and a post office for his local community, supplying the school with free laptops and internet from the 4G internet service he financed in the village.
+In addition, he has also financed the building of a petrol station and a post office for his local community, supplying the school with free laptops and internet from the 4G internet service he financed in the village.
 In total, he has spent more than £700,000 ($; €) on these upgrades.
 In addition, he commissioned a €70-a-month stipend to each family in his 2,000-person hometown.
 This is roughly equivalent to a month's wage for a Senegalese citizen on a minimum wage.

 Mané is also an ambassador for Right To Play, an international non-profit organization with a mission to empower vulnerable children.
-He has collaborated with the non-profit to provide equality and empowerment to young girls and women in Senegal, raising “awareness of the importance for both girls and boys to be able to access sport and education opportunities”.
+He has collaborated with the non-profit to provide equality and empowerment to young girls and women in Senegal, raising "awareness of the importance for both girls and boys to be able to access sport and education opportunities".

 Personal life

 Whilst at Liverpool, Mané resided in Allerton, Liverpool, and has been burgled twice, once in November 2017 and again in February 2019.
 He is a practising Muslim and occasionally is seen making du'a before the start of each match.

+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.

+He married Aisha Tamba, who is 13 years younger than him, on 7 January 2024 through an Islamic rite.
+At the time of their marriage, he was 31 and she was 18 years old.
+They had reportedly met more than two years before.